Meluukoi/soc-analyst-home-lab/README.md

 - Consistent TTL values identified
 - No signs of packet flooding or suspicious scanning behavior
 ## Security Assessment
-## The observed ICMP traffic appeared to be legitimate diagnostic traffic commonly associated with standard network connectivity testing.
+ The observed ICMP traffic appeared to be legitimate diagnostic traffic commonly associated with standard network connectivity testing.

-## Evidence
-Screenshots

 ## Key Learnings
 - Learned how to capture and inspect network packets using Wireshark